 Terry was next to go close at the other end, but Thibaut Courtois' razor-sharp reflexes denied his parent club.

 Mourinho replaced Ashley Cole with Eto'o nine minutes before the break - and he must have been ruing that decision soon after when the Cameroon striker upended Costa and referee Nicola Rizzoli awarded a penalty.

-Costa was booked for time wasting as he struggled to get the ball to stay on the spot, but held his nerve to fire the ball into the roof of the net as Schwarzer dived the wrong way.
+Costa was booked for time wasting as he struggled to get the ball to stay on the spot but held his nerve to fire the ball into the roof of the net as Schwarzer went the wrong way.

 But any hopes of a Chelsea fightback were ended by Turan, who calmly tucked the ball into an empty net when the ball came back nicely for him after Schwarzer had tipped his powerful header against the bar 18 minutes from time.

 Both Atletico and Real could enter the final as Spanish champions.
-Simeone's side will be seeking a first top European crown, with their local rivals out to clinch La Decima.
+Simeone's side will be seeking a first top European crown, with its local rivals out to clinch La Decima.